Cord Blood Education for Parents, Health Professionals and Students - Save the Cord Foundation

 Picture

-We wish to thank Dr. Mitchell Horwitz for volunteering his time to speak on
+We wish to thank Dr. Paul Orchard and the family of Lyla Edgington for volunteering their time to speak on

 We also wish to also thank our generous sponsor and partner for this event,